innolitics/rdm/README.md

 Images must be able to fit within a single page of a pdf document for the formatting to look normal.

+Note that svglib has several limitations.
+As of April 2018, these include:

+- stylesheets are not supported (only the style attribute)
+- clipping is limited to single paths, no mask support
+- color gradients are not supported.

 ## Limitations

 - Only support using Github as your project manager (we plan on adding support for Jira, Trello, and Pivotal over time)